-Now all you have to do is go round all your wireless computers, find the network and laboriously type this password in – and every time you buy a new laptop, wireless adapter or reinstall Windows.
+Now you have to go round all your computers, find the network and laboriously type this password in – and do this every time you buy a new laptop, wireless adapter or reinstall Windows.

 But it doesn’t have to be that time consuming – Windows 7 makes it easy to backup your wireless network settings (including the password) to a USB flash drive.

-To backup wireless settings on a Windows 7 computer which is already connected to your wireless network:
+To backup wireless settings on a Windows 7 computer which is already connected to your wi-fi network:

 - Open the Network and Sharing Center by clicking the wireless icon in the system tray and choosing ‘Open Network And Sharing Center’ [alternatively, open it from Control Panel \ Network and Internet \ Network and Sharing Center]

 - In the left panel, select ‘Manage wireless networks’ to display your saved networks:

 - Right click on your network and choose ‘Properties’ to open the Wireless Network Properties window:

 - Click on ‘Copy this network profile to a USB flash drive’ to display the Copy Network Settings window:

 - Insert a USB flash drive and click ‘Next’

 Tip: the flash drive does not need much free space – the settings take up less than 100KB which is tiny.